-Generator is the heart of a future substation.
+Transformer is the heart of a future substation.
 A 122 tons colossus which is 7 meters long and much heavier than a Boeing 737 with full passenger load, was delivered to the construction site on February 3, 2021.
 The road was difficult: first by rail to Kola station, then crossing the Kanentyavr river.
-To do this, we even had to build a portable short gap bridge, because the existing one was not able to hold the weight of the generator.
+To do this, we even had to build a portable short gap bridge, because the existing one was not able to hold the weight of the transformer.

 We do not surrender before the severity of nature, it only makes us stronger us and gives more power.
 There is still a lot of work ahead with the delivery of bulky components such as nacelles, blades and towers expected in the spring.